CMingTseng/green-deer/README.md

 * Proto definitions for all the types
 * Listing the tracks straight from the server
-* Adding a new task in a new activity
+* Adding a new run in a new activity
+* Editing and deleting entries

 ### Interesting things I learned about